Could Princess Anne and Prince Edward be set to take on more royal responsibilities?

 Could Princess Anne and Prince Edward be set to take on more royal responsibilities?
-(Di giovedì 27 ottobre 2022) New proposals suggest the Princess royal and Duke of Wessex Could stand in for the monarch in his absence – in place of Prince Andrew and the Duke of SussexLeggi su vanityfair
+(Di domenica 30 ottobre 2022) New proposals suggest the Princess royal and Duke of Wessex Could stand in for the monarch in his absence – in place of Prince Andrew and the Duke of SussexLeggi su vanityfair

 MARK KNOPFLER ' The Studio Albums 2009 - 2018 un cofanetto definitivo ad ottobre...
 Mark ha inoltre scritto le musiche per diversi film, tra cui "Local Hero", "Cal", "The Princess ...
 Kingdom Of Gold Got To Have Something Radio City Serenade I Used To Could Gator Blood Side Four: ...